wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 Requires: Wire stripper, small flat screwdriver (optional), yellow/green twisted CAN cable

 .. note: The PCM is an optional component used for controlling pneumatics on the robot.
-If you are not using the PCM, wire the CAN connection directly from the roboRIO (shown in this step) to the PDP (show in the next step).
+If you are not using the PCM, wire the CAN connection directly from the roboRIO (shown in this step) to the PDP (shown in the next step).

 1. Strip ~5/16" (~8 mm) off of each of the CAN wires.
 2. Insert the wires into the appropriate CAN terminals on the roboRIO (Yellow->YEL, Green->GRN).